-Gyrotron CapabilitiesDue to its extensive expertise in the design, development, and construction of gyrotron microwave power sources, CPI is uniquely suited to provide high-power gyro-devices for a variety of applications, including plasma heating, particle acceleration, high-resolution radar, non-lethal weapons, and industrial heating, curing, and sintering.
-In addition to the gyrotron designs that have already been developed, we also specialize in the development of customized designs to meet specific frequency, power and pulse duration requirements.
+Gyrotron CapabilitiesWith extensive expertise in the design, development, and construction of gyrotron microwave power sources, CPI is uniquely suited to provide high-power gyro-devices for a variety of applications, including plasma heating, particle acceleration, high-resolution radar, non-lethal weapons, dynamic nuclear polarization enhancement for nuclear magnetic resonance systems, as well as industrial heating, curing, and sintering.
+In addition to the gyrotron designs that have already been developed, CPI also specializes in the development of customized designs to meet specific frequency, power and pulse duration requirements.

-CPI's years of experience in the development of gyro-devices have provided us with the tools necessary to manufacture existing designs as well as to advance the state of the art.
-These resources include the computer codes used to generate new designs and analyze results, the cold-test facilities required to develop the RF circuits, and the fabrication and test facilities needed to manufacture and validate high-power gyro-devices.
+CPI's years of experience in the development of gyro-devices include the simulation codes used to optimize new designs, the cold-test facilities required to validate RF circuit designs, and the facilities needed to manufacture and test high-power gyro-devices.
 Most importantly, CPI has personnel with the skills and experience to ensure that every stage of the process, from design to installation, is performed efficiently and effectively.

 Milestones2012: CPI shipped its first 527 GHz gyrotron, capable of CW operation with an output power of 25 W.

 2010: CPI's VGB-8125 gyrotron produced over 1.4 MW at 95 GHz, with 51% efficiency, and over 1.9 MW at 40% efficiency, during short-pulse testing.

 2007: The first public demonstration of the Air Force’s vehicle-mounted Active Denial System was held at Moody Air Force Base.
 This advanced non-lethal weapon system uses CPI’s VGB-8095 gyrotron to generate a 95 GHz, 100 kW beam which provides a safe but effective deterrent.